Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 You can initiate the connection from either platform.
 For this guide, I’ll start from the Azure DevOps side.

-Log in, and if you’re not there already, navigate to Exalate by clicking on “Organization settings” in Azure DevOps.
+Navigate to Exalate by clicking on “Organization settings” in Azure DevOps.

 In the Exalate menu, click “Connections”.
-You’ll see a list of any previously created connections, though if this is your first time here, there won’t be any.
-Click the green “Initiate connection” button at the top right to get started.
+You’ll see a list of any previously created connections.

 Next, choose your destination URL.
 In this case, that’s the address of your Jira instance.